seleniumbase/SeleniumBase/help_docs/recorder_mode.md

 *******************************************************
 ```

-If a Python file contains more tests, they'll be added:
+🔴 If running tests from one module, recordings will share a file:

 ```bash
 >>> RECORDING ADDED to: recordings/my_first_test_rec.py